The changing competition between three dimensions of social status

 So I expect trade cultures to emerge when resources are abundant but where there is a scarcity in labor or talent relevant to improving quality of life.
 Empathy cultures should emerge in societies where neither resources, nor relevant labor or talent, are scarce.

 Trade culture has been the dominant moral culture in most of the western world throughout most of the 20th century, particularly post WWII.
 In trade cultures, the primary competition for status is over who can have the highest extrinsic value–who can offer to be the most useful to others by virtue of their hard work, specialized skills, and accumulated wealth if they have any.
 If you think about it, most of the institutions we grew up with are built around this type of culture.
-As Campbell and Manning point out, trade cultures are also the only of the three moral cultures that encourage people to cooperate, avoid conflict and downplay grievances or minor slights, with competition for status instead occurring indirectly through markets.
+Trade cultures are also the only of the three moral cultures that encourage people to cooperate, avoid conflict and downplay grievances or minor slights, with competition for status instead occurring indirectly through markets.
 In both fear (honor) cultures and empathy (victimhood) cultures, direct conflict is the primary vehicle through which status is exerted, whether through competitive displays of toughness or competitive displays of vulnerability or charitability.
 The need for direct conflict to get others to recognize someone’s dominance or intrinsic value incentivizes people to magnify even the most minor slights (‘insults to my honor’ or ‘microaggressions’) into cause for conflict.

 Another way to understand why there should be perpetual grievance or conflict in both fear and empathy cultures is that both arise in conditions in which people are expendable to a society.
 When there are not enough resources to go around or when labor/talent is too abundant, removing someone from the group (either by ostracism, exile, imprisonment, murder, etc.) does not have an obvious direct downside on the overall prosperity of the group.
 Therefore, manufacturing a conflict in either fear or empathy cultures is worthwhile if it is perceived to be winnable–more likely to lead to removal of the competitor than you.
 In trade cultures on the other hand, the combination of ample resources and scarce labor/talent causes the entire group to be penalized when a member is lost.
 As a result, in trade cultures, making a big deal out of minor grievances should be looked down upon by the group for manufacturing too much risk to group’s well-being.
 Mottos like ‘sticks and stones may break my bones but words will never hurt me’ are used to encourage people to try to minimize conflict because conflict is unproductive.